Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Visual range ~30 miles (30" on table)
 - Heat signatures reveal position
 - Detected ships can be targeted but only by the ship that can detect it
-- Targeting information cannot be shared unless using squadron tactics
+- Targeting information cannot be shared unless using the screening tactic
 - Ships radiating and in visual range give attackers +1 roll bonus to hit

 #### 4. Combat Phase

 1. High initiative player selects ship to fire
-2. Resolve weapon effects and damage immediately
+2. Low initiative player selects ship to fire
-3. Low initiative player selects ship to fire
+3. Continue alternating until all ships have fired or passed
-4. Continue alternating until all ships have fired or passed
+4. Do not resolve damage until the next phase - this means that if a ship is killed or takes damage in this phase, the change in status will only take effect in the damage resolution phase.

 Each ship can use one weapon system per turn: